WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Synchronization

-- How does Wasabi download a relevant block?
 - How long does the initial, and a subsequent synchronization take?
 - How do I know if the synchronization is finished?